Nene Valley Railway: Orton Mere

 Orton Mere is a two platform station with a station building built in 1983 and a signal box.
 Until 1986 this was the terminus of the line.
 Most trains depart from platform 1.
 Just outside the station towards Peterborough is the Fletton Loop which links the NVR to the mainline.
-The signal box controls the passing loop and had to be adapted from one lever to three.
+The signal box controls the passing loop.
+It was badly damaged in 2023 by an arson attack.
+Following fund raising by two local youngsters the box has been fully rebuilt and recommissioned.

 This station provides access to the eastern end of the Nene Park.